-Below she details her ongoing travels around a number of our partnered universities in the US, providing useful advice for students planning to study in the States in the near future!
+Beckie, Graduate Intern for the Study Abroad Office at UEA, details her ongoing travels around a number of our partnered universities in America, providing useful advice for students planning to study in the United States in the near future!

 So far on this trip I’ve been to 5 states and I’ve visited 7 universities.
 What they all have in common is an excellent Study Abroad Office.
 Everyone I’ve encountered has been friendly and knowledgeable and, best of all, really excited at the prospect of having UEA students attend their university!